Drug Evaluation Committee 2009-18 Omissions and Errors in the Notification of Clinical Trial Results

 • Issue a separate document to supplement or correct the omissions or errors (to be kept together with the Notification of Clinical Trial Review Results with the omissions or errors).

-We believe that the person who has the authority to issue the Notification of Clinical Trial Review Results (the chairman of the Clinical Trial Review Committee) should issue the above revised or supplemental documents and make corrections on the notification form.
+We believe that the person who has the authority to issue the Notification of Clinical Trial Review Results (the Chairperson of the Clinical Trial Review Committee) should issue the above revised or supplemental documents and make corrections on the notification form.

 When issuing the Notification of Clinical Trial Review Results and other documents related to the clinical trial, please make sure to check the contents of the Notification of Clinical Trial Review Results carefully.

-Reason for revision of opinion
+Reason for revision

 With the issuance of the "Uniform Form for Requests for New Clinical Trials" (March 26, 2013, Medical Affairs Bureau, Ministry of Health, Labour and Welfare, Director of Research and Development Promotion Division, Pharmaceutical Affairs Bureau), the use of a correction seal has been removed.